SCORE Consortium

 Probing the Potential of Marine Stock Enhancement

-The Science Consortium for Ocean Replenishment (SCORE) is developing responsible, effective, and scientifically-based marine stock enhancement & restocking technologies.
-The consortium is a multi-state US initiative to help boost recovery of depleted fisheries.
+The Science Consortium for Ocean Replenishment (SCORE) focused on developing responsible, effective, and scientifically-based marine stock enhancement & restocking technologies.
+The consortium was a multi-state US initiative to help boost recovery of depleted fisheries.
+This research consortium was conceived and implemented by a core group of scientists dedicated to fostering and demonstrating a responsible approach to marine stock enhancement.
+The SCORE consortium began in 2001 and was supported through 2010.

 What is stock enhancement?